Heart and Soul (Frank Loesser and Hoagy Carmichael song): Musical format

 Like the piece "Chopsticks", this version became widely known, even to those who never studied piano, and is sometimes mistakenly thought to be a folk tune.
 The chord progression, often referred to as the "50s progression", was employed in the doo-wop hits of the 1950s and 1960s.

 Early versions

-In 1938, it was first recorded and released by Larry Clinton and his orchestra with vocals by Bea Wain.
-Their performance was filmed.
+In 1938, it was first recorded on September 1 and released on September 21 by Larry Clinton and his Orchestra with vocals by Bea Wain on Victor Records.
+Their recording was the highest charting and most successful recording of the jazz and pop standard.
+Their performance was filmed for a Paramount Pictures film short and released in 1939.
+The Clinton arrangement featured a reggae-like beat although reggae had not been invented yet.

 That same year Al Bowlly recorded the song with Geraldo and his orchestra.

 In 1939, three versions reached the music charts: Larry Clinton (No. 1), Eddy Duchin (No. 12), and Al Donahue (No. 16).
 A version by The Four Aces with the Jack Pleis Orchestra reached No. 11 in 1952, and a version by Johnny Maddox reached No. 57 in 1956.
 In 1961, The Cleftones version reached No. 18 and the one by Jan and Dean reached No. 25.